ganeshrvel/pub-rules/README.md

 ```

-- IMPORTANT: If any of Rules that were passed to the GroupRules have validation errore then GroupRules will throw these errors first.
+- IMPORTANT: If any of Basics Rules which were passed to the GroupRules have validation errors then GroupRules will throw those errors first.
 - The group validation wouldn't happen until all Rules pass the validation.

 ```dart